 \section{Introduction}

 Coupled oscillators are ubiquitous in natural and physical systems.
-Pacemaker neurons coordinate to generate collective rhythms in the nervous system across countless species of vertebrates and invertebrates \cite{butera1999models,winfree2001geometry,izhikevich2007,marder2022new,zang2023neuronal}.
-The walking patterns of crowds on bridges may elicit a resonance response, where the bridge acts as a mechanical coupling between individuals \cite{strogatz2005crowd,ott2008low}.
+Pacemaker neurons collectively generate rhythms in the nervous systems of vertebrates and invertebrates \cite{butera1999models,winfree2001geometry,izhikevich2007,marder2022new,zang2023neuronal}.
+Walking patterns of crowds on bridges may elicit a resonance response, where the bridge acts as a mechanical coupling between individuals' gait cycles \cite{strogatz2005crowd,ott2008low}.
 Chemical preparations such as the famed Belousov–Zhabotinsky reaction exhibit spatio-temporal patterns through diffusive coupling \cite{kuramoto84,epstein1998introduction}.
 In particular, $n{:}m$ phase-locking, where one coupled oscillator traverses $n$ periods in the same time that the other traverses $m$ periods, is a natural feature of physical systems such as microelectromechanical system (MEMS) oscillators \cite{bhaskar2021integer}, pulse-coupled cardiac pacemakers \cite{mirollo1990synchronization}, and Belousov–Zhabotinsky chemical oscillators with asymmetric coupling \cite{horvath2019phase}.

-\textit{Homogeneity} and \textit{symmetry} are common assumptions in the study of coupled oscillators that turn relatively complex models and behaviors into amenable forms for mathematical analysis.
-The Kuramoto oscillator is a classic example upon which significant progress has been made, such as the celebrated Ott-Antonsen ansatz \cite{ott2008low}, and recent fashionable works on $N$-body interactions on simplicial complexes \cite{adhikari2023synchronization}.
-Homogeneity and symmetry also allow detailed analytical studies of the existence and stability of $n{:}m$ phase-locked states for even strong coupling strengths and high-dimensional oscillators, e.g., through the application of group theory (specifically H/K theory) \cite{golubitsky2003symmetry} and firing time maps \cite{canavier2009phase}.
-It is also common to use particular models that are analytically tractable, like the Van der Pol oscillator \cite{bhaskar2021integer}, circle map-like systems \cite{glass1982fine}, and the R\"{o}ssler oscillator \cite{chen2001phase}.
+Homogeneity and symmetry are common assumptions in the study of coupled oscillators that turn relatively complex models and behaviors into amenable forms for mathematical analysis.
+Examples include the celebrated Ott-Antonsen ansatz \cite{ott2008low} and recent fashionable works on $N$-body interactions on simplicial complexes \cite{skardal2023multistability,adhikari2023synchronization,zhang2024deeper}.
+Homogeneity and symmetry enable detailed analytical studies of the existence and stability of $n{:}m$ phase-locked states, even for strong coupling strengths and high-dimensional oscillators, e.g., through the application of group theory \cite{golubitsky1986hopf,golubitsky2003symmetry,golubitsky2006symmetry} and firing time maps \cite{canavier2009phase}.
+It is also common to use particular models that are analytically tractable, such as the Van der Pol oscillator \cite{bhaskar2021integer}, circle map-like systems \cite{glass1982fine}, and the R\"{o}ssler oscillator \cite{chen2001phase}.